Requires Employers To Provide A Safe Workplace

 Each employer shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm.

 That's it.
-Twenty-seven words.
 That's the General Duty Clause.
-Consider this: no exhaustive list of hazards.
-No industry-specific carve-outs.
+Consider this: no industry-specific carve-outs.
+No exhaustive list of hazards.
+Still, twenty-seven words.
 Just a baseline: if a danger is recognized — meaning the industry knows about it, or a reasonable employer should know about it — and it can kill or seriously injure someone, you have to fix it.

 It's not a checklist.
 It's a standard of care.

 People want a binder.
+That's why a PDF.
+Check.
+"Did we do the lockout/tagout training?
 Something they can print, check off, and file away.
-Which means check.
-Fire extinguishers inspected?
-Day to day, "Did we do the lockout/tagout training?
-Still, check.
-A PDF.
+On the flip side, fire extinguishers inspected?
+Check.
 Good to go.

 But the General Duty Clause doesn't work like that.
+Also, it's deliberately open-ended.
+Congress wrote it that way because they couldn't anticipate every hazard in every workplace — not in 1970, not now.
+That said, new chemicals.
 New equipment.
-New chemicals.
-New work arrangements.
-That said, congress wrote it that way because they couldn't anticipate every hazard in every workplace — not in 1970, not now.
-It's deliberately open-ended.
+Here's the thing — new work arrangements.
 The clause catches what the specific standards miss.

 Recognized hazards: what counts?